clicknium/clicknium-docs/doc/how-to/how-to-use-web-custom-attributes.md

 sidebar_position: 3
 sidebar_label: Using custom attributes to locate web element
 ---
-# How to use custom attributes to locate web element
+# How to use custom attributes to locate web elements
 ##  Introduction
-From [Locator](../concepts/locator.md) and [Web Automation](../concepts/web.md), you know which attributes Clicknium used to locate web element, such as "tag", "id", "name" and so forth.
+From [Locator](../concepts/locator.md) and [Web Automation](../concepts/web.md), you know which attributes Clicknium used to locate web elements, such as "tag," "id," "name" and so forth.
 A web element may occasionally include additional attributes, some of which are significant and can be used to identify the web element.

 ## Version Requirement